pratheesh1/Vaccine-GoWhere/README.md

 # 4. Testing

 There is no automated testing for this project.
-A comprehensive manual testing checklist is developed based on user story the pjoject as outlined below:
+A comprehensive manual testing checklist is developed based on user story for the pjoject as outlined below:
 |Number|Feature|Test|Result|
 |---|---|---|---|
 |1.|All-Mobile Responsiveness|Test website on small/iPad/large screen sizes in inspector|Pass|